 Buyers Guide: How to Choose the Best Cat Food According to Veterinarians

 There’s a lot of discussion as to the best pet food brands, and finding a ‘good’ one is very important to pet owners.
 All of the brands out there are competing for your purchase, so they use a lot of different marketing techniques to persuade you to buy.
+So, how do we decide on the best or the healthiest cat foods?
 I highly recommend assessing a food using the WSAVAs guide and also reading The Savvy Cat Owner’s Guide: Nutrition on the Internet.
 The Pet Nutrition Alliance also went to the trouble of contacting all of the manufacturers of all of the brands available for sale in the USA and Canada in 2019 and asking them some of the questions recommended by the WSAVA.
 Their answers can be found here: Manufacturer Report.

 Why have you recommended pet foods that contain by-products and grain?